 Posted on Feb 21, 2017 in Editorial.

-At LifeTime, my role as an editor is not typical nor entirely conventional when it comes to that kind of work.
-Yes, quality control is important, but, unlike conventional editing, it is not my place to decide what is included or left out of a LifeTime.
+At LifeTime Memoirs, my role as an editor is not typical nor entirely conventional when it comes to that kind of work.
+Yes, quality control is important, but, unlike conventional editing, it is not my place to decide what is included or left out of a memoir.
 That decision is down to the author.

-Each LifeTime reflects the author’s life story as they see it and it is important that everything they wish to include is there.
-As a result, I will never remove any content from an autobiography without permission from the author.
+Each memoir reflects the author’s life story as they see it and it is important that everything they wish to include is there.
+As a result, I will never remove any content from a book without permission from the author.
 That is not to say I won’t highlight any issues that I spot—for example, if one particular story is included twice—but the ultimate say over what goes in lies with the author.